Testing and Monitoring in Addison’s Disease

 Serum (the liquid portion of blood) contains enzymes, proteins, lipids (fats), glucose (sugar), and metabolites.
 These serum components are derived from different organs such as the liver, kidneys, and pancreas, and measuring them can give an indication of the function of these organs.

-Changes seen with Addison's disease are usually related to the lack of hormonal (cortisol and aldosterone) effects on organs, rather than actual organ damage.
+Changes seen with Addison's disease are usually related to the lack of hormonal effects on organs (cortisol and aldosterone), rather than actual organ damage.
 Cortisol is required for maintenance of proper serum glucose (blood sugar) concentrations, so cortisol deficiency may result in hypoglycemia (low blood sugar).

 Aldosterone regulates the body's fluid balance by affecting sodium and potassium.
 A lack of aldosterone may be reflected by changes in the amount of sodium and potassium in the serum, causing an abnormal sodium:potassium (Na:K) ratio, and by a decrease in total body fluid.
 This decreased body fluid makes it difficult for the kidneys to rid the body of waste products.
 An increase in kidney values, such as blood urea nitrogen and creatinine may be seen in the serum.